Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 I believe that is the case with most people.
 Most people resort to meditation as an antidote to anxiety and depression.
 As if it’s a magical pill that will make their problems go away in an instant.

 I closed my eyes and kept repeating this question in my mind, and after few days, I got my answer.
-The problem was that I was approaching meditation in the same way that I used to approach any other things, like tasks and work.
+The problem was that I was approaching meditation in the same way I used to approach other things, like tasks and work.

 I was so hooked on the idea of attaining the deep meditation state of samadhi that I couldn’t see how my mind was dragging down this rabbit hole where my ego was rearing its ugly head in another form.